 Of important note, Carlisle is also a town of artists.
 Carlisle has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Carlisle’s character.

-Telecommuters are a relatively large percentage of the workforce: 34.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Carlisle telecommute to their jobs.
+Overall, about 34.51% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Carlisle is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Carlisle really has some of the features that families look for when choosing a good community to raise children.
 Is Carlisle perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.